KoopaKiy/discord-guides/user/inviting-bot-account.md

-#Inviting a bot to your server
+#Inviting a bot account to your server
 In the past, bots joined a server by either processing an invite link that was PMed to them, or their owner manually logging in and joining the server.
 Now, you can authorize the bot yourself and control what bots enter your server.

 ##Required permissions